Blog · By The Packaging Vista Team · June 20, 2026

 A rigid (or set-up) box is made from thick chipboard wrapped in printed paper.
 It does not fold flat – it arrives pre-formed, which is what gives it that heavy, luxury feel.
 Think premium electronics, jewelry, and gift sets.

 Best for: premium products, gifting, and high price points.
-See rigid boxes and magnetic closure boxes.
+See rigid boxes for luxury gifting and premium magnetic closure boxes.

 Folding cartons